z-aki/mkdocs-plugin-open-external-links-in-new-tab/README.md

 # Mkdocs Plugin Open External Links In New Tab

 This plugin allows you to open external links in a new tab.
-Adds target="_blank" to any link that is not from 127.0.0.1 or `site_url` config.
+Adds `target="_blank"` and `"rel"="noopener noreferrer"`  to any link that is not from 127.0.0.1 or `site_url` config.

 Customizable extensions to be opened a new tab can also be added.